 He CHOSE the difficult, painful journey he traveled.

 He CHOSE to teach us.

 He CHOSE to sacrifice himself in order to wash us clean – to get rid of that ugly stain we all wear – in the only way possible.

 He CHOSE to do all this so that one day we can join hands with him in heaven, throw our heads back with joy, and dance forever in perfect glory.

-So, no matter how tough it can be at times to accept what our lives have become, we can always trust HIS story.
-Everything that happens to us has been perfectly planned out by a loving God.
+So, no matter how tough it can be at times to accept what our lives may or may not have become, we can always trust HIS story.
+Every, single thing that happens to us has been perfectly planned out by a loving God.
 Some parts may make us happy, others may not.
-But that’s okay.

 Because what’s really important is that every moment of our story contains the process of making us holy, which way out-trumps happy, my friends.
 Happy may look more fun, but it’s actually fragile.
 Fleeting.
 And too easily feigned.

 Through each second of our lives, we’re being refined, strengthened, and transformed more into the image of the One who loved us enough to choose us.
 This is where that true, unshakeable joy comes from.
 Not through presents, not pretty lights, or even precious time with family.

 It comes only through Jesus.
 His joy is eternal, unchanging, and totally worth any disappointing moments we may have the privilege of living here on this earth.

 Silence the noise.